 Non-US citizens should present their Out-of-Country/International License or Identification card to receive a Georgia license or Identification card.
 Most Out-of-Country licenses or Identification cards will be returned to non-US citizens.
 However, all customers applying for a commercial driver’s license must surrender any previously issued driver’s license, and non-citizen customers who hold driver’s licenses or identification cards issued by any other U.S. state or the District of Columbia must surrender those cards to be eligible for a driver’s license or identification card in Georgia.

-Non-US citizens are required to present immigration documents in person at a Customer Service Center to prove identity and lawful presence in the United States.
+Non-US citizens are required to present immigration documents in person at a Customer Service Center to prove identity and lawful status in the United States.
 Original documentation must be submitted each time a service is requested pertaining to a driver’s license or identification card.
-In some cases, one immigration document is sufficient to prove lawful presence.
-In others, additional immigration documents are required to prove lawful presence.
-The chart below provides details about these requirements.
+In some cases, one immigration document is sufficient to prove lawful status.
+In others, additional immigration documents are required to prove lawful status.

 Note: Original immigration documentation must be submitted each time service is requested pertaining to a driver license or identification card.